dherault/serverless-offline/README.md

 You can have `handler.coffee` instead of `handler.js`.
 No additional configuration is needed.

-## Simulation quality

-This plugin simulates API Gateway for many practical purposes, good enough for development - but is not a perfect simulator.
-Specifically, Lambda currently runs on Node v4.3.2, whereas *Offline* runs on your own runtime where no memory limits are enforced.

 ## Custom authorizers

 Only [custom authorizers](https://aws.amazon.com/blogs/compute/introducing-custom-authorizers-in-amazon-api-gateway/) are supported.
 Custom authorizers are executed before a Lambda function is executed and return an Error or a Policy document.